 Determining the Operational Goals of a Simulation Centre

 The ideal location of a simulation centre within a medical centre complex depends on its projected constituents and range of activities.
 If its primary purpose is to train students — medical, nursing, and allied health students — then designing it so that it can serve for Objective Structured Clinical Exams provides ideal flexibility.
-If designed appropriately, these simulation centres can be very flexible for three much needed uses: general simulation activities either with standardised patients or with low or high-fidelity manekins, formal OSCE exams, and group study.
+If designed appropriately, these simulation centres can be very flexible for three much needed uses: general simulation activities either with standardized patients or with low or high-fidelity manikins, formal OSCE exams, and group study.

 While these more general simulation centres can sometimes be dedicated to use by medical students only, or nursing students only, this is rarely the best stewardship of a valuable resource.
 Since these students have quite stringent schedules, including class time, group and individual study, clinical rotations, working as patient advocates, and simply living their lives, dedicating a simulation centre to a single group often means that it will sit empty much of the time.

-On the flip side, once a simulation centre is up and running for one department or discipline, the idea quickly catches on, and other disciplines see what is happening, think of ways to adapt the idea to their own practice, and sign up for time in the center.
+On the flip side, once a simulation centre is up and running for one department or discipline, the idea quickly catches on, and other disciplines see what is happening, think of ways to adapt the idea to their own practice, and sign up for time in the centre.
 These simulation centres end up needing to handle more activity than anticipated and run into multiple issues with scheduling, lack of sufficient storage, assembly and debrief space, and insufficient staff to run the simulations.
 This underscores why comprehensive campus planning with all key stakeholders is so important when planning a comprehensive simulation centre.

-Specialised Simulation Centres
+Specialized Simulation Centres

 Establishing the Right Program